ZoBoRf/ZILCH-How-to/README.md

 ### To run `Muddle` `ITS` on `PDP-10` is needed

 To check the (in)compatibilities of some constructs between the interpreters I used the original [mainframe Muddle](https://github.com/PDP-10/its/blob/master/doc/programs.md), which appeared on my radar in the meantime.

+The ITS Muddle 56 is a reconstruction - we don't have complete ITS code or binaries for any version of Muddle, so [Adam T. Sampson](https://github.com/atsampson) and [Lars Brinkhoff](https://twitter.com/larsbrinkhoff) reconstructed it from the TOPS-20 version.

 It runs on the famous [ITS](https://github.com/PDP-10/its) created and used by the
 MIT [hackers](https://en.wikipedia.org/wiki/Hackers:_Heroes_of_the_Computer_Revolution) in the dawn of the computer era.